HomeBlog

 Is the alternative explicit about what it does and does not do?
 A RevOps professional values precision over breadth.
 An alternative that claims to solve the whole pipeline problem while measuring success in blog posts has not understood the question.

-The Ehrenberg-Bass Institute estimates only about 5% of target customers are actively looking to buy at any given time.
-A RevOps team needs to know which 5% is active, not only how many people read the blog.
+At any given time, only a small share of target customers are actively in-market.
+A RevOps team needs to know which accounts are active right now, not only how many people read the blog.

 Comparison Table